CCMMMA/wacommplusplus/README.md

 The ocean state, adapted by the OceanModelAdapter component to be used for the transport and diffusion computation, is described by the variables u, v, w (the horizontal and the vertical components of the sea current velocity vector), zeta (the sea surface height), and AKT (vertical diffusivity for the temperature) at a given time T in K, J, I position.
 The overall computation is performed over three nested cycles:

 * Ocean state outer cycle: for each time-referenced dataset (typically 1-hour data), a WaComM component is instanced.
-It is also responsible for managing new emitted particles (sources) and "dead" particles, respectively adding/removing them from the workflow.
+It is also responsible for managing newly emitted particles (sources) and "dead" particles, adding/removing them from the workflow.
 * Particles outer cycle: assigns the particles to process using ocean data.
 Manages computational data and HPC operations.
 * Particle inner cycle: moves the particles within the considered time slice applying the Lagrangian transport and diffusion equations integrated on a given time step.

 # Acknowledgments
-WaComM++ development is supported by following initiatives:
+The following initiatives support waComM++ development:
 * Research agreement MytilAI (CUP I65F21000040002, http://meteo.uniparthenope.it/mytiluse/) - Supporting operational pollutant transport and diffusion for AI-based farmed mussels contamination prediction.
 * EuroHPC H2020 project ADMIRE (956748-ADMIRE-H2020-JTI-EuroHPC-2019-1, https://www.admire-eurohpc.eu) - WP7: Environmental application.
 Using malleability to improve balance between the overall performance and the computational resource allocation.